-Our obsession with DIY & all things home started back in 2007, when we got married in the backyard of our first house.
-Then we turned our attention to the house itself, and four and a half years later the dust cleared and it was totally transformed, which meant it was time to move and start all over again.
-Especially because our family grew to include the best DIY project we had tackled to date: a sweet little
+Our obsession with DIY & all things home started back in 2006 when we bought our first house.
+In the summer of 2007 we even DIYed our own backyard wedding.
+After years of painting & hammering away, the dust cleared and our beloved first house was totally transformed, which meant it was time to move and start all over again.
+Especially because our family grew to include the best DIY project we had tackled to date: our sweet daughter.

-In the middle of April of 2014 was the birth of our son Teddy, who stole our hearts the second he came into the world.
-We also spent a lot of the year shooting and writing our second book, which comes out on September 22nd (tour details to come!).
+In April of 2014 came the birth of our son, who stole our hearts the second he came into the world.
+We also spent a lot of the year shooting and writing our second book Lovable Livable Home, which came out the following year.

 Speaking of the following year, in early 2015 Home Depot picked up some of the hardware we designed, with more rolling out down the line.
 Then in 2016 came the release of our third book, Color at Home, a hands-on home coloring book that can be surprisingly helpful when it comes to figuring out how you like to add color to your house.

 2016 was also the year that we birthed our podcast!
 It’s such a fun way to chat with you guys about DIY/home stuff as well as answer listener questions and interview people who really inspire us.
 Plus, sound effects.
 They’re a good time.

 The end of 2016 also brought our biggest renovation so far!
 A 100-year-old beach house on the eastern shore of Virginia in Cape Charles that we’re fixing up.
 This house needs it all: foundation repairs, completely new electrical and plumbing – pretty much a total rebuild.
 Here’s the exterior (after new siding, new roofing, new windows, new steps… new everything!).
 You can see the before pics here and catch up on every post we’ve written about this process so far here.